Recursive acronym

 A recursive acronym is an acronym that refers to itself, and appears most frequently in computer programming.
 The term was first used in print in 1979 in Douglas Hofstadter's book Gödel, Escher, Bach: An Eternal Golden Braid, in which Hofstadter invents the acronym GOD, meaning "GOD Over Djinn", to help explain infinite series, and describes it as a recursive acronym.
 Other references followed, however the concept was used as early as 1968 in John Brunner's science fiction novel Stand on Zanzibar.
-In the story, the acronym EPT (Education for Particular Task) later morphed into "Eptification for Particular Task".
+In the story, the acronym EPT (Education for a Particular Task) later morphed into "Eptification for Particular Task".

 Recursive acronyms typically form backwardly: either an existing ordinary acronym is given a new explanation of what the letters stand for, or a name is turned into an acronym by giving the letters an explanation of what they stand for, in each case with the first letter standing recursively for the whole acronym.